KSJU

-KSJU was a college radio station at College of Saint Benedict and Saint John's University in Collegeville, Minnesota.
+KSJU was a college radio station at the College of Saint Benedict and Saint John's University in Collegeville, Minnesota.
 Broadcasting as a carrier current AM radio station from 1954 to 1977 and on FM from 1977 to 1988, it was forced to drop its FM broadcasts due to the sign-on of new radio stations that held priority over its 10-watt facility.
 Today, the station operates online as "KJNB".

 History

 Carrier current

 Student radio at St. John's began in 1954 with the establishment of KSJU as a carrier-current radio station.
 In 1961, the station's music format eschewed rock and roll, opting for "adult college listening" and music for "study hours".
-The station's operations began to involve students from the College of St. Benedict in 1965, when five girls organized a group to incorporate the associated women's college into the production and broadcast of programming and the provision of news stories from St. Benedict into KSJU newscasts.
-1970 brought KSJU a direct connection to United Press International teletype.
+The station's operations began to involve students from the College of St. Benedict in 1965 when five girls organized a group to incorporate the associated women's college into the production and broadcast of programming and the provision of news stories from St. Benedict into KSJU newscasts.
+1970 brought KSJU a direct connection to the United Press International teletype.

 On the FM dial, frequency changes and cable FM

 St. John's applied for a construction permit for a new FM station in 1975.
 After receiving the permit in 1976, the station began transmitting on 89.1 FM for the 1977–78 school year, with a transmitter on Nequette Hill near the St. John's campus.
 The move to FM brought with it a doubling of KSJU's hours of operation.
 It marked the return of St. Johns to the FM dial, after having spun off public radio station KSJR-FM, which became the core of today's Minnesota Public Radio.
 (MPR celebrated its 25th anniversary in 1992 by broadcasting from the university's studios.)
 In April 1979, the station held a 70-hour marathon to raise the money necessary to convert to stereo broadcasting.

-KSJU was, for its entire existence as an FM broadcast station, a Class D station.
-Broadcasting with 10 watts, this made it a secondary service to other, "full-service" radio stations.
+KSJU was a class D station for its entire existence as an FM broadcast station.
+Broadcasting with 10 watts, this made it a secondary service to other "full-service" radio stations.
 In the summer of 1984, KSJU relocated from 89.1 to 96.5 MHz, a move forced by the recent opening of applications for the 88.9 frequency, which became KNSR.
-The frequency change cost $7,000; at the same time, the station was displaced from its auditorium studios by renovations, settling in Mary Hall.
+The frequency change cost $7,000; simultaneously, the station was displaced from its auditorium studios by renovations, settling in Mary Hall.